awnumar/gravity/README.md

 The `Scrypt` key deriviation function is used - with `N = 2^20` for the encryption key and `N = 2^18` for hashing the identifier.

-This means that the brute-force attack described above becomes infeasable for any non-trivial identifier.
+This means that the brute-force attack described above becomes infeasible for any non-trivial identifier.

 ### Encryption